tomi/vscode-js-complexity-analysis/README.md

 ## JavaScript Complexity Analysis for Visual Studio Code
-Produces a complexity analysis report for a JavaScript file.
-The report consists of metrics for the entire file and per function.
+Uses [ESComplex] to produces a complexity analysis report for a JavaScript projcet or file.
 The following [metrics] can calculated:

 * Lines of code
 * Number of parameters